Human rights violations by the CIA: Interrogation techniques

 Following the September 11 attacks, the CIA engaged in the torture of detainees at CIA-run black sites and sent detainees to be tortured by friendly governments in a manner contravening both US and international law.

 The existence of black sites was first published by The Washington Post in November 2005 following reports by human rights NGOs.
-US president George W. Bush acknowledged the existence of secret prisons operated by the CIA during a speech on 6 September 2006.
+US president George W. Bush acknowledged the existence of secret prisons operated by the CIA during a speech on September 6, 2006.

 Administration officials, including Deputy Assistant Attorney General John Yoo, as well as prominent legal scholars such as Alan Dershowitz, publicly defended and justified the use of torture against terrorism suspects.

-In May 2018, The European Court of Human Rights ruled that the countries of Romania and Lithuania were involved in torture activities perpetrated by the United States Central Intelligence Agency (CIA).
+In May 2018, The European Court of Human Rights ruled that the countries of Romania and Lithuania were involved in torture activities perpetrated by the CIA.
 The two countries were found to have run "black site" torture rooms and detention facilities therefore committing grave human rights abuses.
 In Romania, the secret facility was located at Northern Bucharest.
 In Lithuania, the black site was a guesthouse in the capital city of Vilnius which operated as early as 2002.
-In December 2014, the US Senate Select Committee on Intelligence filed a report which included torture details involving Saudi Arabian nationals Abd al-Rahim al-Nashiri suspected of masterminding the bombing of the US Navy guided-missile destroyer USS Cole in Yemen and Abu Zubaydah, an alleged Al Qaeda terrorist.
+In December 2014, the US Senate Select Committee on Intelligence filed a report which included torture details involving Saudi Arabian nationals Abd al-Rahim al-Nashiri suspected of masterminding the bombing of the US Navy guided-missile destroyer USS Cole in Yemen and Abu Zubaydah, an alleged Al-Qaeda terrorist.
 The European tribunal said the "two high-value prisoners" were "subjected to maltreatment and arbitrary incarceration at the CIA black site.
 Hence, the Lithuania and Romanian governments violated the European Convention on Human Rights' ban on torture.
 Authorities in Lithuania also permitted the transport of Zubaydah to a secret prison in Afghanistan for additional abuse.
 In a separate decision, the European court learned Romania was knowledgeable of Nashiri's torture by the CIA in its own country.

 Along with independent commissions that have condemned the actions of the CIA to use torture as a strategic policy, more recent assessments have shown the unintended consequences of such methods.
-The late Senator John McCain, for instance, asked a detained senior Al Qaeda official how they had gained a foothold in Iraq and he replied: "The chaos after the success of the initial invasion and the greatest recruiting tool: Abu Ghraib".
-Abu Ghraib, the U.S. run prison in Iraq became a propaganda tool for terrorist organizations.
-Even al-Zarqwi, the former leader of Al-Qaeda in Iraq, stated that the beheading of American Nicholas Berg came in retaliation for the "abuses at Abu Ghraib".
+The late Senator John McCain, for instance, asked a detained senior Al-Qaeda official how they had gained a foothold in Iraq and he replied: "The chaos after the success of the initial invasion and the greatest recruiting tool: Abu Ghraib".
+Abu Ghraib, the US-run prison in Iraq became a propaganda tool for terrorist organizations.
+Even al-Zarqawi, the former leader of Al-Qaeda in Iraq, stated that the beheading of American Nicholas Berg came in retaliation for the "abuses at Abu Ghraib".
 A further and perhaps even more consequential result of the CIA's use of torture to accomplish strategic ends is its proven link in "making it harder to recruit potential Iraqi allies".
-Such methods are not only deemed human rights violations, but have also shown to be less than ideal in the United States' policy objectives.
+Such methods are not only deemed human rights violations, but have also shown to be less than ideal in the US's policy objectives.